SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-It takes the standard Bayes formular along side a few more lines of algebra to pin down the posterior for the mean return $$\mu\|Q$$.
+It takes the standard Bayes formular along side a few more lines of algebra to derive the posterior for the mean return $$\mu\|Q$$.

 $$
 \begin{aligned}